I have a question about

 No.

 Be vigilant.
-Do not open suspicious messages, respond to them or click on links.
-All contact attempts by the cybercriminals were aimed at a limited group of guests and were via WhatsApp.
-Roan will NEVER include a payment link in a text or WhatsApp message.
-We may, however, email or text you to remind you that payments for your holiday are outstanding, but these messages will ask you to go to your My Roan account on the website.
-Your account on the Roan website is secure and protected.
+Do not open any suspicious messages, do not respond to them, and do not click on any links.
+All contact attempts from the cyber criminals were directed at a limited group of guests and were made via WhatsApp.
+Roan NEVER includes a payment link in an SMS or WhatsApp message.
+However, we can email or text you to remind you that there are still payments outstanding for your holiday, but in these messages, you will be asked to go to your ‘My Roan’ account on the website.
+Your account on the Roan website is safe and secure.

-Please contact your bank immediately to explain.
+Contact your bank immediately to explain this situation.